 In ancient Greek, a philanthropist would pay the expenses for the chorus.
 “Supplies” came to mean to defray the cost of bringing out a chorus at the public feasts.
 Usually, a wealthy individual defrayed the expenses of a chorus.
 This rich benefactor paid the costs for the chorus for the performance of a drama.
 The drama was a costly operation.
 In Athens, wealthy citizens bore the burden for the costs of the Greek dramas.

 The idea of this word came to mean to furnish abundantly.
-Some times this word was used for the supplies of war.
+At times this word was used for the supplies of war.
 The point here is that God liberally gives for our good (2 Co 9:10; Jas 1:5).
 Here God is the philanthropist.
 God will foot the bill and defray any expense when it comes to ministry.
 God is a God of grace when we exercise our gifts.

 God will give extensively from his grace apart from any human merit.
 God is a liberal Giver (2 Co 9:10; Jas 1:5).
 God will make available whatever is necessary to help or supply the needs of someone in ministry.
 He will provide for, support, and supply our needs for ministry.